 Empire’s Crossroads is subtitled A History of the Caribbean from Columbus to the Present Day.
 Which is what it is.
 It’s historian Carrie Gibson‘s first book, built around her long-standing interest in the Caribbean.
 It was always going to be a challenge to put together a coherent narrative, given how many islands there are in … Continue reading Carrie Gibson: Empire’s Crossroads

-Angela Gannon and George Geddes are archaeologists with the Royal Commission on Ancient and Historical Monuments in Scotland.
+Angela Gannon and George Geddes were archaeologists with the (now-defunct) Royal Commission on the Ancient and Historical Monuments of Scotland.
 Both have worked on the islands of St Kilda (Geddes lived there for six months), so they’re well qualified to write this book.
-St Kilda is that island group you can never quite see on the weather … Continue reading Angela Gannon & George Geddes: St Kilda – The Last and Outermost Isle
+St Kilda is that island group you can never quite see on … Continue reading Angela Gannon & George Geddes: St Kilda – The Last and Outermost Isle

 I awoke to the shrilling of greenshank and the loud piping of oyster-catchers.
 My holiday had indeed started.
 Not a breath of wind stirred and the green hills around me were overdrawn by a grey line of settled clouds.
 There was no knowing what the day would bring forth, so I had a leisurely breakfast, … Continue reading The Lost World of Loch Mullardoch